Charles Fleetford Sise

 Charles Fleetford Sise Sr. (27 September 1834 - 9 April 1918) was an American-born Canadian businessman and one of the first presidents of Bell Canada.
 He was also part of its first board of directors, and that of the Northern Electric and Manufacturing Company (later known as Nortel), the telephone company's equipment manufacturer, from 1895 to 1918.

 He had formerly been a "hard nosed" sea captain before being commissioned as an agent by the newly formed National Bell Telephone Company of Boston, Massachusetts, to help lead its incipient Canadian division.

-From the time he was hired as an agent to Bell Canada in 1880 until his death in 1918 he was the company's single greatest advocate and leader, also overseeing its necessary divestiture of territories in the Maritime Provinces in 1887–89 and from the Prairie Provinces during 1908–09.
-His moulding influence and direction during those many years was extensive, pivotal and decisive, with his influence ultimately enduring until the last of his proteges retired in 1944.
+From 1880, when he was hired as an agent of Bell Canada, until his death in 1918, he played a major role in the company's development.
+During this period he oversaw Bell's divestiture of operations in the Maritime Provinces between 1887 and 1889 and later in the Prairie Provinces between 1908 and 1909.
+His leadership helped shape the company's management and organization, and several of his associates remained in senior positions until the 1940s.